 Setting up Heroku External Objects

 As a prerequisite, you need to provision the Heroku Connect add-on.
 Using Heroku Connect to sync data with Salesforce is optional: if you’re only interested in Heroku External Objects, you can skip the step that asks you to authorize your connection with Salesforce.

 External Objects tab on your Heroku Connect dashboard:

-To complete the setup, you need to choose the tables to expose.
+To complete the setup, you need to choose the tables and/or views to expose.
 All schema within your Heroku Postgres database is available, including those schema not actively managed by Heroku Connect.
-You should choose at least the address, city, country and customer tables.

 Using Salesforce Connect